February 2025

 Lunch and Learn Series: How I Make My Teaching More Inclusive

 Small tweaks to course design and classroom activities can have a big impact on making our classes inclusive.
 In February, the CTLE and the Office of Diversity and Inclusion is co-sponsoring a brand-new series of informal Lunch and Learn discussions, with guest speakers sharing how they make their course materials accessible, encourage student belonging, and maximize opportunities for student learning and success.
+Lunch will be provided.
 Space is limited to 10 participants per session, so sign up for a Lunch and Learn today!
 All sessions are 12:00-1:30 p.m. in 550 Bird Library (CTLE).

 February 7